KYAL-FM: History

+The station signed on the air on January 19, 1984.
+The original call sign was KRLQ.
+Later, as KKWK, the station was known as "Quick 97".
+In 1987, it began airing the syndicated weekend countdown show, American Top 40.

 As KMMY, this station was known as "Y97, Today's Hot New Country" and aired a country music format.
 Notable on-air personalities included disk jockey Gary Walker and weather forecaster Don Woods.

 The station was assigned the KYAL-FM call letters by the Federal Communications Commission on April 3, 2006.
-The station flipped from country music to all-sports on April 17, 2006, when the "Sports Animal" format moved from KYAL (AM) to KYAL-FM.
+The station flipped from country music to all-sports on April 17, 2006, when the "Sports Animal" format, previously heard on 1550 KYAL only, began to simulcast on sister station KYAL-FM.
 The AM station and KBIX simulcast this programming as part of the Sports Animal Network.
 The station made the change to increase the coverage area and improve the signal as part of a drive to improve ratings.